qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 # Common Patterns

-There a number of common user interface patterns that can be implemented using Qt Quick Controls 2.
+There a number of common user interface patterns that can be implemented using Qt Quick Controls.
 In this section, we try to demonstrate how some of the more common ones can be built.

 ## Nested Screens